Welbike: Survivors

 Two of the Prototype/Pilot models have been preserved: Serial number 2 found in Oregon, restored and sold to a collector in the Netherlands, and another with an unknown number in the UK.

 Colin MacGregor Stevens' (MVPA Member 954 since 1977) private collection in Richmond, British Columbia, Canada, had three complete Welbikes Mark II: Frame Serial number 1253; Frame Serial number 3839, found in original condition in Ohio, USA; and Frame Serial number 2348, found in Australia, apparently one of the 302 Welbikes boxed for export and delivered on 16 March 1943.

 Some Mk.
 II Welbikes had a contract dataplate on the frame, below the seat.

+Legacy

+The Welbike's folding motorcycle design inspired the Japanese-made Honda Motocompo folding motorcycle that fit into 1st generation Honda City in 1981.